ielashi/playground/p90x/README.md

 ## Progress: 17 / 90

-Workout progress is updated in the sheet in this folder.
+Workout progress is updated in the sheet in this folder as well as in the worksheets section below.

 ## Notes